the lotus represents our enlightened state

 Jangchoub

 Jangchoub studied with Namgyal Rinpoché from 1975.
 He is a New Zealander by birth and is now living in Drôme-Provençale, France developing the Namgyal Gonpa project.
-He is giving the evening teaching and the retreat described above.
+He is giving the evening teaching and the workshop described above.

 Tarchin Hearn